MacsiDigital/laravel-api-client/README.md

     // for unlimited queries.
 This of course will eat up any rate limits protected $maxQueries = '5';

-    // Most API's should include pagination data - this is the fields we should be looking for
+    // Most APIs should include pagination data - this is the fields we should be looking for
     // in the response to get this information.
 We can use names or dot notation,
-    // so for exmple 'current_page' or 'meta.current_page'
+    // so for example 'current_page' or 'meta.current_page'
     protected $resultsPageField = 'meta.current_page';
     protected $resultsTotalPagesField = 'meta.last_page';
     protected $resultsPageSizeField = 'meta.per_page';